nickzylstra/eSignIntegration/README.md

 # eSignDemo

 App to be displayed in embedded iframe within larger Welkin app.
-Creates a UI for use by healthcare providers to send medical referral documents to signing professionals using Docusign's API without leaving Welkin app.
+Creates UI for healthcare providers to send medical referral documents to signing professionals through Docusign's eSignature API.
 Proof of concept app built in 2 days.